Spotting Blood Clots In Your Legs

 When to Seek Immediate Help

 Certain symptoms indicate an emergency and require immediate medical attention.
-If you suddenly experience difficulty breathing, chest pain, or a rapid heart rate, call emergency services right away.
+If you suddenly experience difficulty breathing, chest pain, or a rapid heart rate, it is a good idea to obtain emergency services right away.

 These symptoms might signal a blood clot has traveled to your lungs, causing a pulmonary embolism.
 Quick intervention is vital, as untreated blood clots can lead to life-threatening situations.